-For several years… at least three… way back in the 80’s before you were born, I studied acting at a place called “The Loft Studio” on LaBrea.
+For several years… at least three… way back in the 80’s before you were born, global burden of disease I studied acting at a place called “The Loft Studio” on LaBrea.
 The instructors were Peggy Feury & William Traylor.
-It was work based on their time at The Actors Studio… the pedigree was Lee Strasberg, “The Method”, Stanislavski… all that cool stuff.
+It was work based on their time at The Actors Studio… the pedigree was Lee Strasberg, internist “The Method”, discount Stanislavski… all that cool stuff.

 It was one of the three or four classes in town where “all the cool kids” went to learn about acting.
 It was a very competitive, heady, even pretentious time.
 But we were young, idealistic actors ready to change the world and become great actors.